jaredjgebel/ux-portfolio/src/journal/ux-as-an-independent-study.md

 #### Zeplin

 I can definitely see the utility in Zeplin as a source of truth for design.
 I used a plugin to generate Tailwind CSS classes for my custom text styles, which saved a lot of manual labor.
-It automatically saves optimized assets and can save spacing tokens, which are not yet available in Figma.
+It automatically generates optimized assets and can save spacing tokens, which are not yet available in Figma.

 #### Visual Studio Code and Github